 The Democratization of Design

 We’re very excited about how the design world is changing.
-Our relationship with our customer has evolved into more of a partnership between designer and end user.
+Our relationship with our customer has evolved into more of a partnership between the Laurysen designer and end user.
 Customers are very much aware of the latest trends, styles and design elements and often have a good idea what they want before they ever step foot in our showroom.

 We love how our customers are much more engaged, and and how much they really enjoy going through the design process.
 And they should enjoy it – we think design is fun, and so should you!
 (OK, there’s a practical side too, but you know what I mean, right?)
 When people let us know what their lifestyle is like and what their needs and preferences are, they get a feeling of control and more satisfaction with the final result when they see it come to life in their home.